Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Curse of Dimensionality

-- the success of k-NN is very dependent on having a dense data set
+The success of KNN is very dependent on having a dense data set since It requires points to be close in every dimension.

 Computational Cost